The ECOMAN concept was developed originally as a business simulation training program for employees of a major international Swiss-based business.

 Recognised as having potential for the younger generation, ECOMAN was introduced initially to European high schools as a hands-on learning tool to familiarise students with the world of business.

-The board aims of ECOMAN are:
+The broad aims of ECOMAN are:

 - to make participants aware of the commercial realities of operating a business